This article was originally published August 26, 2016 and has been re-published with the most up-to-date information as of August 7, 2018.

 BC/EFA runs a program called Care-Tix.
 Through the program, supporters can get great seats (often house seats) to Broadway, Off-Broadway and National Tour shows if they make a donation to the cause.
-Tickets to Hamilton are $850 each (this includes the price of the ticket and a $621 tax-deductible donation) and the seats are located in the 14th row, side orchestra.
 There is no additional sign-up or registration required.
 Not only do you get to see the show and donate to a worthy cause, Care-Tix operates like any other high level concierge service with customer service reps providing tailored assistance.

 Watch the cast of Hamilton perform at the 2016 Easter Bonnet:

 6. TRY THE TDF RAFFLE – ONE MORE WAY TO PLAY